 Each channel has different pros and cons, and many fundraisers take a multi-channel approach to reach as many of their supporters as possible.
 We suggest using several channels for each campaign and ensuring your platforms are all updated so that you have a cohesive brand.
 This could mean updating your donation form to match your email ask or leading with a social media campaign and a corresponding social advertisement.

 Don’t forget: Different types of donors often prefer different kinds of channels.
-An older donor might prefer direct mail, while a younger donor might prefer a text from a fellow supporter with a link to your donation form.
+An older donor might prefer direct mail, while a younger donor might prefer being tagged in an Instagram post by a fellow supporter, and then checking out your donation form on their phone.
 The best way to know which donors prefer which channels is to leverage your existing donor data to create separate donor segments.

 No matter what you choose, don’t forget to consider your target audiences and the resources you’ll need to have available to put that plan into action.